List of Foods to Eat With Acid Reflux

-- Fig is rich in several minerals natural sugars and helps with indigestion and bowel movement regulation, thus lessening acid reflux
+- Fig is rich in several minerals and natural sugars and helps with indigestion and bowel movement regulation, thus lessening acid reflux.

 - Papaya contains papain that helps improves digestion and reduces heartburn

-- Peaches rich in vitamins and other minerals aids in managing skin problems, diabetes, and acid reflux, among others
+- Peaches rich in vitamins and other minerals aid in managing skin problems, diabetes, and acid reflux, among others

-- Watermelon has high water content and is rich in amino acids, vitamins C and A. It aids in digestion, neutralizing stomach acid, reducing acid reflux, and keeping the body hydrated.
+- Watermelon has high water content and is rich in amino acids, vitamins C and A. It aids in digestion, neutralizes stomach acid, reduces acid reflux, and keeps the body hydrated.

 4. Whole Grains

 Whole grains are among the most incredible foods for acid reflux since they are often higher in fiber than other foods.
 According to Johns Hopkins Medicine, fiber may help reduce acid reflux symptoms.

 Consuming adequate fiber in your diet speeds up digestion and helps to regulate bowel movement.

 Eating extra fiber also raises the pressure off the lower esophageal sphincter, which generates heartburn.

 Besides being rich in fiber and low in sugar, whole grains are soothing to the stomach and easily tolerated.
 The best whole grains to add to your list are: